Electron-positron vacuum instability in strong electric fields. Relativistic semiclassical approach: Many-Particle Semiclassical Approximation. Electron Condensation in Upper Continuum

-In our case $\nabla V=0$ inside the system for $R_{\rm nucl}\gg l$ and $V_0 =(3\pi^2 n_p^0)^{1/3}$.
-With these values Eq. (\ref{Enlim}) yields \be {\cal{E}}=\frac{V_0^4}{4\pi^2}\cdot \frac{4\pi}{3}R_{\rm nucl}^3\,. \ee So, the energy is reduced to the kinetic energy of the degenerate relativistic electron gas filling vacuum energy levels with $\epsilon <-m$.
-One should add to it the energy associated with the strong interaction of nucleons resulting in the binding of the ordinary atomic nuclei.
-In such a way we get limit transition to the description of infinite matter.
-We see that not taking into account a pion condensate or some other complex processes we have ${\cal{E}}>0$ and such a matter is unstable, cf. \cite{Migdal:1977rn,Migdal:1990vm}.
+In our case, $\nabla V=0$ inside the system for $R_{\rm nucl}\gg l$ and $V_0 =(3\pi^2 n_p^0)^{1/3}$.
+With these values, Equation (\ref{Enlim}) yields \be {\cal{E}}=\frac{V_0^4}{4\pi^2}\cdot \frac{4\pi}{3}R_{\rm nucl}^3\,. \ee Accordingly, the energy is reduced to the kinetic energy of the degenerate relativistic electron gas filling all energy levels of the vacuum shell with $\epsilon <-m$.
+One should add to it the energy that is associated with the strong interaction of nucleons resulting in the binding of the ordinary atomic nuclei.
+In such a way, we get transition to the description of infinite matter.
+We see that, not taking into account a pion condensate or some other complex processes, we have ${\cal{E}}>0$ and such a matter, without inclusion of the gravity, is unstable, cf. \cite{Migdal:1977rn,Migdal:1990vm}.

-If instead of the usage that $A\sim 2Z$ we would assume validity of the $\beta$ equilibrium conditions, $n\leftrightarrow p+e+\bar{\nu}$, we would get $A\gg Z$ and taking into account of the gravity and the filling of all electron levels up to $\epsilon=m$, we would recover the description of the ordinary neutron-star matter, cf. \cite{Migdal:1990vm}. \\
+If, instead of the usage that $A\sim 2Z$, we assumed the validity of the $\beta$ equilibrium conditions, $n\leftrightarrow p+e+\bar{\nu}$, we would get $A\gg Z$, and taking into account the gravity and the filling of all electron levels up to $\epsilon=m$, we would recover the description of the ordinary neutron-star matter, cf. \cite{Migdal:1990vm}.

-\subsection{Falling to the center in relativistic Thomas-Fermi equation}
+\subsection{Falling to the Center in Relativistic Thomas-Fermi Equation}